Frequently Asked Questions

 What are the benefits of registering for AVA Connect?

-• Test Results: Upon request, your doctor can send you a copy of your test results through the AVA platform.
+• Test Results: Request copies of your test results through the platform.

 Is there a fee for AVA Connect sign-up?